Rainbowjazz enjoys writing articles about traveling and children.

-If you are planning a birthday party for an 11 year old boy, but need some ideas to help you on your way, then this article will hopefully bring you just that.
-After all, 11-year-olds are growing up and approaching the teen years - they often have rather fixed ideas about what they like to do and what they do not like to do.
-Parties in soft play centres will likely be a thing of the past now, and the planning of your 11 year old's birthday celebration might require a little more thought, particularly if he is not sure himself what he wants to do.
+If you are planning a birthday party for an 11-year-old boy, but need some ideas to help you on your way, then this article will hopefully bring you just that.
+After all, 11-year-olds are growing up and approaching the teen years; they often have rather fixed ideas about what they like to do and what they do not like to do.
+Parties in soft play centres will likely be a thing of the past now, and the planning of your 11-year-old's birthday celebration might require a little more thought, particularly if he is not sure himself what he wants to do.
 After all, you want to please your son and ensure that he enjoys his day.

-In some ways, planning a birthday party for this age group can actually be easier, especially since they may now be content with inviting just a few special friends, rather than half the class.
+In some ways, planning a birthday party for this age group can actually be easier, especially since they may now be content with inviting just a few special friends rather than half the class.
 This gives you the option of making a whole day out of the celebration, rather than just a couple of rushed hours booked at one of the play centres.
-Taking just enough kids to fit in the car gives you a huge scope of places to go, the trick is simply choosing the right place.
+Taking just enough kids to fit in the car gives you a huge scope of places to go; the trick is simply choosing the right place.

-Read on for some ideas on planning a birthday party for an 11 year old boy:
+Read on for some ideas on planning a birthday party for an 11-year-old boy.

-For a boy who doesn't mind a little bit of pain (from what I've heard, getting shot can sting somewhat), a paintballing party may well be right at the top of your 11 year old son's dream birthdays.
+For a boy who doesn't mind a little bit of pain (from what I've heard, getting shot can sting somewhat), a paintballing party may well be right at the top of your 11-year-old son's dream birthdays.
 Carried out in a woodland scenario, the setting adds an authentic touch to pretend battles.
-However, you should take care before promising your 11 year old a paintballing party - a certain amount of investigation is required.
+However, you should take care before promising your 11-year-old a paintballing party - a certain amount of investigation is required.

-For one thing, paintballing is rather expensive - you will probably need to allow for at least £20 per child, including extra paintballs.
+For one thing, paintballing is rather expensive; you will probably need to allow for at least £20 per child, including extra paintballs.
 At many centres, the initial cost might not seem too bad, but the included paintballs will not be enough.
-Also, younger paintballers tend to be rather 'trigger happy' - in other words, they like to shoot the gun a lot, just because they can.
+Also, younger paintballers tend to be rather 'trigger happy'; in other words, they like to shoot the gun a lot just because they can.

-There is no doubt that paintballing, with its vast, outdoor battle scenes—almost like a computer game coming to life - will greatly appeal to boys of this age group.
-There are several organisations that run good parties - for instance, a party at Delta Force is a full day session with a pizza lunch.
+There is no doubt that paintballing, with its vast outdoor battle scenes—almost like a computer game coming to life - will greatly appeal to boys of this age group.
+There are several organisations that run good parties - for instance, a party at Delta Force is a full-day session with a pizza lunch.

-For boys who love organised sport, then a football party might be a good choice for an 11 year old boy's birthday celebration.
+For boys who love organised sport, then a football party might be a good choice for an 11-year-old boy's birthday celebration.
 With an increasing amount of soccer centres popping up, chances are there is one somewhere near you.
 Basically, all you do is hire out a pitch for an hour or two (it is actually surprisingly cheap: the centre nearest me hires pitches for £12 per hour), take a ball and enough friends to make two teams, and play.
 Pitches usually tend to be astroturf.

 Alternative Sport and Activity Parties